-This 2018 Edition of the DT Capture One Style Pack takes full advantage of advantage of the new feature in Capture One 11 that allows you to apply a style to a layer and then use an opacity slider to fade the effect.
+This 2018 Edition of the DT Capture One Style Pack takes full advantage of advantage of the Capture One feature that allows you to apply a style to a layer and then use an opacity slider to fade the effect.
 This opens up a new world of creative possibilities!

 Powerful.
 Easy.
 Flexible.